tobiasbriones/ep-file-system/docs/development.md

 You may say, `iota` is not a trick but a feature.
 I don't think is a proper feature.
 Can you see how fragmented this is going?

 Tutorials on the internet tell you to use `iota`, so it looks like it's idiomatic Go.

+### Lack of Features

+It's like other lame languages like JavaScript or Python, you can't even define a simple `enum` data type.

+I know Go is a simple language for concurrent applications and microservices.
+Easy to adopt and move forward on large teams where programmers are coming and going (Google).
+But for doing mediocre things I rather use Java.
+You can't build monoliths on Go by the way, so Go is just a niche language, it is not general-purpose either.

+On the other hand, I'd rather write Go than any horrible languages like Python, PHP, or JavaScript, having into account the bloated communities and tools they have.
+If you don't write static types, then you need a lot of bloated buggy software like Anaconda, Electron, etc. It's a tradeoff, why use those languages then?